guycohen85/active-slider/README.md

 // Set the previous element as active. mySlider.prev();

-// Remove the active Class from all elements. mySlider.removeAll();
+// Remove the active Class from all slides. mySlider.removeAll();

 // Start autoplay.